circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

       make test
 ```

-Note that default `shell` has `-e` option which causes commands to:
+Note that our default `shell` has the `-e` option, which causes commands to:
 > Exit immediately if a pipeline (which may consist of a single simple command), a subshell command enclosed in parentheses, or one of the commands executed as part of a command list enclosed by braces exits with a non-zero status.

-So if in the previous example `mkdir` failed to create a directory and returned a non-zero status, then command execution will be terminated, and the whole step will be marked as failed.
+So if in the previous example `mkdir` failed to create a directory and returned a non-zero status, then command execution would be terminated, and the whole step would be marked as failed.
 If you desire the opposite behaviour, you need to add `set +e` in your `command` or override the default `shell` in your configuration map of `run`.
 For example:
 ``` YAML
 - run:
     command: |